tjmckinley/MetaWards/doc/source/tutorial/index_part06.rst

 * Understand how you can move individuals between demographics using :doc:`metawards.movers <../api/index_MetaWards_movers>`.
-* Use ``go functions`` to model the movement of individuals as they go into isolation, go to hospital, or go back home
+* Use ``go functions`` to model the movement of individuals as they go into isolation and then are released back to their normal life
-* Learn how to write custom movers to model holidays and quarantine
+* Learn how to write custom movers to investigate when individuals should isolate, and how many days they should stay quarantined.
+* Learn how to conditionally send a fraction of individuals to another demographic, so you can investigate different levels of compliance with self-isolation orders, and different quitting rates for quarantine

 .. toctree::
    :maxdepth: 2